mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-transaction.md

 ### void Commit()

-Commits the transaction with the specified name.
+Commits the current transaction with a specified transaction name.

 ```cs
 void Commit()